vimanasystems/ZeroTrustBSD/README.md

 **ZeroTrustBSD** equips you with the tools to not just react, but **proactively defend**.

-The heart of its design is **Zero Trust**, enforcing strict **identity-based segmentation**, and Atrbute BAC rigorous **compliance automation**, and state-of-the-art **microsegmentation** to ensure that no malicious actor ever moves laterally within your network.
+The heart of its design is **Zero Trust**, enforcing strict **identity-based segmentation**, and Atrbuted baccked distribution ident; rigorous **compliance automation**, and state-of-the-art **microsegmentation** to ensure that no malicious actor ever moves laterally within your network.
 Not without attribute role based access control.

 Think of **ZeroTrustBSD** as your **first line of defense**, an open-source fortress that’s as tough as the mission it was designed for.
 Fully autonomous, highly secure, and adaptable, it scales from the **smallest edge deployment** to the most **complex, multi-tiered infrastructure**.